cartesi/pos-dlib/README.md

 The worker, representing a user, will constantly check off-chain if the address they are representing has been selected and, if so, they'll call the `produceBlock()` function of PoS on their behalf.
 The `produceBlock()` checks if the `msg.sender` is an authorized representant of the selected address and, if they are, rewards the owner of that worker according to the `rewardManager` current reward definition.
 A user has the right to add a beneficiary, which often will be the worker representing them, if they're not running that worker themselves.
 A beneficiary is defined by the function `addBeneficiary`, which receives a `split` variable.
 The `split` defines the percentage of each reward dedicated to the user that will go to the beneficiary, according to the math: `reward * split / SPLIT_BASE`, where `SPLIT_BASE` is equal to `10000`.

-# Risks:
-- An unauthorized worker calling the `produceBlock()` function on behalf of a user.
-- A user calling the `produceBlock()` function directly and not through a worker.
-- The function `produceBlock()` being called multiple times in a row for the same selected address, without a reset on the selection.
-- The reward amount being manipulated or the getCurrentReward() always reverting.
-- Someone being able to add a beneficiary on behalf of someone else.
-- The sum of splits (user_split + beneficiary_split) being different than 100%.
-- The function `produceBlock()` always reverting and freezing the chain.

 # Contributing